akhil-lasrado/palmeirim_hires_py/README.md

 Required inputs:

-> Herschel PACS and SPIRE image cutouts (.fits) of the same angular extent, including the 160, 250, 350, 500 micron cutouts of the region.
+- Herschel PACS and SPIRE image cutouts (.fits) of the same angular extent, including the 160, 250, 350, 500 micron cutouts of the region.
-> Smoothing kernels for convolution, for the smoothing from all wavelengths to all longer wavelengths, in total this should be 6 kernel .fits files (Kernels by Aniano et al (2011) are recommended).
+- Smoothing kernels for convolution, for the smoothing from all wavelengths to all longer wavelengths, in total this should be 6 kernel .fits files (Kernels by Aniano et al (2011) are recommended).
-> Pixel sizes (in arcseconds) of each of the cutouts.
+- Pixel sizes (in arcseconds) of each of the cutouts.

+The multiscale_decomposition.py routine depends on functions included in the useful_routines.py and greybody_fit.py files.